Escrow Inspections and Appraisals

 Appraisal and Lending.
 It is imperative that you keep in close communication with your lender, who will let you know when additional documents are needed to approve your loan application and fund your loan.
 If the agreement is conditional upon financing, then the property will be appraised by a licensed appraiser to determine the value for the lending institution, via a third party.
 This is done so that the lending institution can confirm their investment in your property is accurate.
 Appraisers are specialists in determining the value of properties, based on a combination of square footage measurements, building costs, recent sales of comparable properties, operating income, etc. When you are within two weeks of closing, double check with your lender to be sure the loan will go through smoothly and on time.

 Homeowners Association Approval.
+Commonly known as HOA docs.
 If the property that you are purchasing is conditional upon an association approval, request the rules, regulations, and other important documents from the seller as soon as you have an effective agreement to purchase.
 Make sure that the application documents and processing fees are submitted to the appropriate person at the association by the required time.
 Fill out all of the information completely and legibly so there is no delay in processing the application.
 If you are required to meet with the association for your approval, make an appointment as soon as possible for the interview.
 Most associations require a certificate of approval before move-in.
 Your closing agent will request that the original copy of this approval letter be brought to the closing, so that it can be recorded with the deed in the county public records.